Southern Malawi Travel: A Tea Country Host's Rainy-Day Route

 One Final Thought

 The rainy day version of Southern Malawi travel is, if anything, more honest than the postcard version.
 You see the tea country doing what it actually does.
 You drink better coffee because you are sitting longer.
 You eat slower because there is nowhere to rush to.
-And you'll be in good company — most of the guests I have hosted in the wet season have left saying it was the trip they didn't know they were planning.
+And you'll be in good company — many wet-season visitors in the wet season have left saying it was the visit they didn't know they were planning.